AngangGuo/blog/content/posts/2020/Notes - Go Programming Language.md

 ```
 There's a [ticket](https://github.com/golang/go/issues/3480) for it.

-In this case, it's better to preprocess the NAN to 0 before marshal it.
+In this case, it's better to preprocess the NAN to 0 before marshal it or you can use

 ### How to customize JSON?
 You can use UnmarshalJSON